feathersjs/feathers/docs/api/schema/typebox.md

 #### Date

 Verifies that the value is an instanceof Date.
 This is likely not the validator to use for storing dates in a database.
 See [Validating Dates](#validating-dates).
+Requires [Extended Ajv Configuration](#extended-configuration).

 ```js
 const T = Type.Date()